RalphB15/CloudVars/README.md

 ## Installation

-To use CloudVars, simply copy `CloudVars.cs` and `CL.cs` into your project's folder, and add `using CloudVar;` to your code file.
+To use CloudVars, simply copy `CloudVars.cs` and `CV.cs` into your project's folder, and add `using CloudVar;` to your code file.
 Alternatively, you can add the binary file to your project's references.

 ## Usage